stratapp/stratapp-website/_blog/5-reasons-why-stratapp-is-the-best-strategy-execution-software-app-in-the-world-right-now.md

 feature_image: ''

 ---
-\#stratapp’s design team started thinking about **how to engage 100% of employees**, rather than only those folks who are lucky enough to be _inside the strat-dev circle_.
+\#stratapp’s design team started thinking about **how to engage 100% of employees**, rather than only those folks who are lucky enough to be "inside the strat-dev circle".

 Why?
 The historical challenge for business owners, CEOs and management consultants has not been a lack of ideas or the process of strategy development.

 The challenge is strategy execution.
 To put it bluntly, strategy execution rarely meets expectations, as brilliantly articulated by Richard Rumelt in [Good Strategy Bad Strategy](https://stratapp.ai/good-strategy-bad-strategy-by-richard-rumelt/ "Good Strategy Bad Strategy").